bakdata/streams-bootstrap/docs/docs/user/deployment/kubernetes.md

     - Used for stateful Kafka Streams applications with local state stores
     - Enabled when `statefulSet: true`
     - Required when `persistence.enabled: true`
-    - Each pod receives a dedicated `PersistentVolumeClaim` for RocksDB state
+    - If persistence is enabled each pod receives a dedicated `PersistentVolumeClaim` for RocksDB state

 ---